 IMMUNE SYSTEM COUNTER ATTACK!

 As the immune system begins to react, all sorts of different things begin to happen!
-Macrophages are alerted by the presence of foreign organisms.
+Macrophages are alerted to the presence of foreign organisms.
 They swallow the viruses, leaving small pieces as flags to be identified by the rest of the immune system.
 T-Cells take note and send a chemical call to arms to the rest of the white blood cell brigade!
 B-Cells swarm the macrophages, identifying the components of the enemy virus.
 They make antibodies by the millions and send them out to tag the viruses for destruction!
 Once the viruses are tagged, killer K-Cells are able to identify them and swallow them whole, dissolving the viruses into tiny harmless particles.

-The K-cells can't quite reach all of the viruses though.
+The K-cells can’t quite reach all of the viruses, though.
 Some viruses break past the defenses and STILL infect host cells!
-This means that back-up viruses are still being produced by infected cells!
-This doesn't look so good for the human body.
+This means that backup viruses are still being produced by infected cells!
+This doesn’t look so good for the human body.
 Now the Cytoplasmic T-Cells come up and destroy the infected cell and all of the replicated viruses within!

 The tables have turned and the immune system is prevailing in protecting our bodies and our respiratory system!
 After an epic battle, the white blood cells have done their jobs of identifying, attacking, and destroying viruses and infected cells.
 Now our body has to remember the virus outbreak so they can protect against future attacks.
 Memory cells patrol the body, constantly on the lookout for infiltrators that match the given instructions and antibodies remain, ready to tag any stragglers for destruction.
 All is calm in the microbe war, for now.
 As for the viruses…